cratonica/micro_vm/README.md

 6
 ```

-More test program can be found in the progs/ directory
+More test programs can be found in the progs/ directory

 ### Datasheet